Octopie03/Shadows-of-War/content/Characters/Gods + Deities/The Path of Connection.md

 ---
-title: The Path of Connection
+title: The path of Connection
 draft: false
 tags:
   - Character